 • Raga Index: Home •

 —Bhatkhande’s Ten Thaat—

 What are thaat?
 The concept originates with theorist V.N.
 Bhatkhande (1860-1936), who proposed ten ‘reference scales’, each with 7 swaras, designed to help classify the ragascape (Thus, the common translation of ‘parent scale’ is misleading: the ragas long predate the scales!).

 Some ragas fit exactly into a particular thaat (e.g. Yaman & Kalyan thaat), or can be described neatly enough (e.g. Vachaspati: ‘Kalyan thaat komal ni’) – although many more defy easy summarisation (e.g. Jog & Lalit).
-Next: the scales themselves – and go deeper in below!
+Next: the scales themselves, with audio clips on my santoor:

 • Kalyan thaat •

 Reverse: SrgmMdnS | Negative: 3-2-2-3-2 | Imperfect: 1 (Ma) | Detached: none | Symmetries: mirror (ga—Dha) | Murchanas: Bilawal set | Quirks: ‘maximal‘

 Exact: Yaman, Shuddha Kalyan | Enclosed: Bhupali, Deshkar, Jait Kalyan, Adbhut Kalyan, Hansadhwani, Hindol, Pahadi, Kesari Kalyan, Malashree, Raj Kalyan, Shankara